citusdata/citus_docs/tutorials/real-time-analytics-tutorial.rst

     SELECT count(*) FROM github_users;

-Now, let's look at all Github push events in our data, find the number of distinct commits in each push, and then compute the total number of commits by hour.
+Now, let's analyze Github push events in our data.
+We will first find the number of distinct commits in push events and then compute the total number of commits by hour.

 ::